Assassination of Park Chung Hee: Assassination

-Park Seon-ho and Park Heung-ju were very surprised at first by the one-sided order, but they faithfully followed Kim Jae-gyu's orders and had Lee Ki-ju, the head of the security guard at the safe house (a former reserve marine sergeant, who always had Park Seon-ho's trust), and Yoo Seong-ok, the presidential chauffeur of the protocol department head's vehicle, join the assassination team.
+Park Seon-ho and Park Heung-ju were surprised at first by the one-sided order, but they followed Kim Jae-gyu's orders and had Lee Ki-ju, the head of the security guard at the safe house (a former reserve marine sergeant, who always had Park Seon-ho's trust), and Yoo Seong-ok, the presidential chauffeur of the protocol department head's vehicle, join the assassination team.
 Yoo Seong-ok was a former Army sergeant; after being discharged from the military, he got a job as a KCIA driver.
 With the help of Park Seon-ho, he was assigned to a safe house, a first-class duty station; he was scheduled to get married in November of that year.
 At the scene, Park Heung-ju, Ki-ju Lee, and Yoo Seong-ok were in Na-dong's safe house.
 They hid inside a car parked near the kitchen and waited for the gunshot to be heard from the banquet hall.
 Meanwhile, Park Seon-ho prepared himself to kill Security Chief Jeong In-hyeong and Deputy Director Ahn Jae-song who were in the security guard waiting room, although he was hoping to convince them to stand down and, in effect, save them.

 As 7 p.m. approached, Park Chung Hee looked at the clock frequently, and Cha Ji-cheol, seeing this, reassured Park by saying he would turn on the TV when the time was right.
 At 7 o'clock, Cha turned on the TV, which was on the door armor, with an automatic switch and watched news on KBS.
 After Kim Jae-gyu, who now was armed with a pistol in his pants pocket, reentered the banquet hall, Shin Jae-soon eventually noticed that Kim Jae-gyu, sitting across from him, was frequently looking at his watch.
 Park told him to turn off the TV, so Cha turned it off.

 At 7:38 p.m., after confirming with Park Seon-ho that preparations were complete, Kim Jae-gyu entered the banquet hall again.
-At that time, Shin Jae-soon sang "I Love You" of Lana.
-Et.
-Rospo with Sim Soo-bong's guitar accompaniment but noted it wasn't right, so Shin sung again several times.
+At that time, Sim Soo-bong performed the song "I Love You" by pop singers "Lana.Et.Rospo", accompanied by Shin Jae-soon.
+Sim didn't like her performance, so she sang it again several times.

 At 7:40 p.m., Kim Jae-gyu told Kim Gye-won to take good care of Park, shouted to Cha, "Insolent!", and opened fire, shooting Cha in the arm.
 Park shouted, "What are you doing?"
-Kim Jae-gyu then responded, "Hey, try dying too."
+Kim Jae-gyu then responded, "Hey, you try dying too."
 Kim Gye-won stood up, opened the door, and ran out.
 Kim Jae-gyu fired the gun twice at Park's chest from a distance of two to three meters, but the PPK jammed on a third shot.
-A shocked Sim Soo-bong immediately went outside, followed by Cha bleeding, where he fled to a bathroom adjacent to the dining room and said, "Why is he doing that?"
+A shocked Sim Soo-bong immediately went outside, followed by a wounded Cha; he fled to a bathroom adjacent to the dining room and said, "Why is he doing that?"